fastoch/Docker-and-K8s/README.md

 ```

 When you run this command, Docker will:
-- Pull the Nginx image from Docker Hub if it's not already present on your system.
+- Pull the Nginx image from the Docker Hub if it's not already present on your system.
 - Create a new container based on this image.
 - Start the container in detached mode, meaning it runs in the background.
 - Set up port forwarding from the host's port 8080 to the container's port 80.